Richard Rathe's Reflections

 Remain calm, be kind, and carry on regardless!

-id photo You've reached the online journal of Richard Rathe.
-I started posting to the web in 2004!
+id photo You've reached the online journal of Richard Rathe — online since 2004!
 In this iteration I'm trying a few new ideas: minimal markup, working with mostly plain text, and moving beyond the timeline.
-Some refer to this as a "Digital Garden".
+Some refer to this as a Digital Garden.
 I call it BLIS (BLog It Simple).
+Find me online…

 Food for Thought